 • Explain the role, function, and side effects of SGLT2 inhibitors and GLP1 receptor agonists.

-• Review the cardio-protective effects of SGLT2is and GLP1 RAs.
+• Review the current evidence of the cardio-protective effects of SGLT2is and GLP1 RAs including positive outcomes in heart failure treatment and arrythmia reduction.

-• Discuss the weight loss benefits of GLP1 RAs and SGLT2is.
+• Discuss the weight loss benefit evidence of GLP1 RAs and SGLT2is in the picture of diabetic and nondiabetic patients.

-• Summarize the renal benefits for patients with T2DM prescribed SGLT2is or GLP1 RAs.
+• Summarize the renal benefits evidence for patients with T2D prescribed SGLT2is or GLP1 RAs.

-• Apply patient and provider tools to enhance access and adherence to medication regimens.
+• Explore interventions and tools to increase access and adherence to medication using a case study approach.

 ASCVD Risk Estimation and Communication (1.0 CE contact hours)